psecio/websecio/_posts/2013/11/2013-11-22__Access-Control-Primer.md

 So, if maintaining individual permissions on users and the resources they're trying to access isn't the answer, what's the next level we can try?
 With the introduction of *roles* (or groupings, really) we can simplify some of the permission management problems.

 ##### Role Based Access Control

+The basic concept of role based access control (RBAC) is pretty much stated in its name.
+By now I think you're familiar enough with the concepts of access control that you could probably work out how roles/groups are the next logical step in the process, but I want to be sure you understand some of the small things some people don't think of when it comes to implementing roles and their permissions.

+Lets start with the basic goal behind the RBAC structure - making permission managemnt easier either by:

+- grouping permissions into sets and assigning those sets to users
+- grouping users and assigning that grouping to a permission
+- both

+It's easy to look at that definition and think that "role" and "group" are interchangeable.
+For a lot of the impmenetations out there, they probably will be.
+Most often, the "roles" that people think about in their applications relate directly to think like departments in their company.
+They think that "an HR employee" is a role so they set that up and apply permissions to it.
+Human Resources employees are then assigned this role and everything's happy.
+Unfortunately, there's two things that keep this from being a perfectly peaceful existence.

+First, you need to remember that "roles" are *not* "groups".
+Yes, I know what I've said, but stick with me here.
+When you're thinking about the roles your application should contain, don't think about organizational groups within your company.
+IT's an easy trap but it can lead to larger problems down the line.
+The key here is to think about the actions the users will be performing inside the system and not see them as the people behind the keyboards.
+For example, don't think "HR Representative" think "Personal Data Manager" that would be able to work with the personal data of other employees.
+By focusing the groupings on the functioanlity instead of on the pre-existing organizational structure, you'll save headaches down the line with permission interactions.

+Speaking of interactions, RBAC comes with another interesting dilema similar to something we saw earlier with the basic access control lists - permission interactions.
+With the regular ACLs, the problem was that the user may require a permission for accessing one resource but having it means they can reach something else they shouldn't.
+With RBACs, the problem has more to do with the permission groupings.

+The real problem is that it's hard to group permissions in sucha way that there will be as little interference as possible.
+For example, if both Group #1 and Group #2 have the "can access admin" permission in them but are based around two different kinds of roles, you may assign a user to Group #2 because they need a few of the permission in there and inadvertantly give them admin access too.
+So, how do you solve that in a RBAC world?
+Why, make another role with a slimmed down, more precise list of permissions...and we're back to the maintenance issues from ACLs.

+While it's a sort of "trial by fire" way to handle things, if you've opted for the RBAC methods for your app, I'd highly recommend taking a step back anywhere from six months to a year from when it was implemented and figure out which groups are being used, who's in them and what the variations are.
+It's very probable that you'll find groups not being used or ones that just have too wide of a permission set to be useful.
+These can all be trimmed down or consolidated to keep things from getting too far out of hand.

+So, if working directly with permissions - either in groups or individually - isn't the right answer to your needs, what's going to do it?
+Part of the problem with the ACL/RBAC methods is the tight coupling of the permissions, the users and the resources that are a part of the process.
+If you look at the permissions or group names, you can almost get a feel for what the application does (or at least the auth-protected parts of it).
+This is not only a maintenance problem, but could also potentially reveal things about the application you may not want an attacker to know about were they to get a hold of the permission/group information.

+How can we still provide the fine-grained control that permissioning offers to us and our app without having some of the downsides that come with it?
+Is there an option that can take things to the next level of abstraction, hopefully making it even easier to accurately and safely describe the security model for your application.
+Let's move to one of those possibilities - attribute-based controls.

 ##### Attribute-based Controls